My husband and I have been trying unsuccessfully to get pregnant. I've seen many ads for fertility herbs and supplements. Do they work?

 - Coenzyme Q10.
 A few studies have suggested that coenzyme Q10 may improve sperm counts or motility, but this was not shown to improve the chances of getting pregnant.
 More research is needed to confirm these findings and to determine whether such findings lead to improved fertility.

 - Folic acid.
-Although one study suggests that folic acid taken with zinc may improve sperm counts, more research is needed to determine if this will have an impact on conception.
+Although some research suggests that folic acid taken with zinc may improve sperm counts, more research is needed to determine if this will have an impact on conception.

 - Vitamin C. There isn't enough reliable evidence to determine whether taking vitamin C has any impact on fertility.
 More research is needed to clarify whether vitamin C can improve fertility in men and women.